ortelius/ortelius-docs/content/en/userguide/dmscript/DMScript-XPathNotation.md

 }
 ```

-**Examples:**
+### Examples

 This example shows several techniques:

 1. The serverspecific flag performs an implicit loop through all the _Endpoints_ in the current _Endpoint_ list.
-2. A copy of the servers.xml file is taken for each _Endpoint._
+1. A copy of the servers.xml file is taken for each _Endpoint._
-3. Each _Endpoint_-specific copy of the servers.xml file is modified to insert an element specific to that _Endpoint_ (in this case including its name and type taken from the $server object.
+1. Each _Endpoint_-specific copy of the servers.xml file is modified to insert an element specific to that _Endpoint_ (in this case including its name and type taken from the $server object.
-4. Note the value string is made up of two concatenated strings.
+1. Note the value string is made up of two concatenated strings.
-5. The value string is surrounded by double quotes in order that variable expansion (of the $server attributes name and type) can occur.
+1. The value string is surrounded by double quotes in order that variable expansion (of the $server attributes name and type) can occur.
 To ensure the XML is syntactically correct, the values are surrounded by single quotes.
 This will not prevent variable expansion because the single quotes are effectively "escaped" by the surrounding double quotes (this is identical to the way Linux/Unix shells perform expansion).
 The XML parser will substitute double quotes.

 ```bash
 Result: